Secaio/AI/README.md

-# AI
+# AI Agents
-LLM with llama3 e Ollama
+LLM with Kaggle and Hugging face